 It also has a 1-to-4-cup option, optimizing the brew cycle for smaller servings, so you don’t have to worry about losing flavor.
 The Hamilton Beach 46310’s automatic brew pause lets you remove the carafe for a quick cup of coffee during the brewing cycle.

 New to this Hamilton Beach model is the front access water tank, making it EXTRA EASY to refill.
 This is an especially nice feature if you keep your coffee maker under a cupboard because you won’t need to pull it out every time you brew.
 Likewise, the filter basket swings out rather than opens from the top.

 The hot plate turns off automatically after 2 hours, so you can have peace of mind knowing you won’t accidentally leave it on all day.

 CHULUX’s cute and colorful travel-sized drip coffee maker is the brewer I wish I’d had as a college student.
+It is as aesthetically-pleasing as the Drew Barrymore coffee maker.
 It would make a perfect dorm room accessory.
 This is not to say it wouldn’t be equally at home in an RV, small kitchen, or office cubicle.
 And at this price, why not buy one for each?
 It even comes in 6 fun colors so that you can match the decor of each space.

 Aside from its small size, the best thing about this coffee maker is its easy use.
 A single button controls the entire machine.
 It’s pretty hard to go wrong, even before you’ve had coffee.